 Pitt stated during the panel discussion that “if all you do is execute a transaction, not making a recommendation, you can define that in fairly simple terms.”

 However, Ron Rhoades, assistant professor and chairman of the financial planning program at Alfred State College, another panelist, argued that “brokers have always been fiduciaries under state common law.”
 If an advisor or broker is providing “personalized investment advice you are a fiduciary—period.”
 And, he said, the advisor or broker “must ensure that the client understands” that fiduciary standard.
 “Any educated investor is going to insist on the fiduciary standard,” Rhoades said.
+While SEC Chairwoman Mary Schapiro told AdvisorOne in a previous interview that the agency’s fiduciary rulemaking is moving forward internally, Rhoades said what’s holding up the process is two of the five SEC commissioners’ reluctance to release the final request for comment from the agency economists regarding the SEC’s economic analysis of a fiduciary rule.

 Kevin Carroll, managing director and general counsel for the Securities Industry and Financial Markets Association (SIFMA), declared from the audience that the issue now is “how do you implement a fiduciary standard” for brokers.
 “We don’t want the [Investment Advisers Act of 1940] standard imposed on us,” he told the panelists.
 The issue now is: “How do you articulate a [fiduciary] rule for both industries?”